hoangduytran/blender-manual/manual/editors/3dview/navigate/views.rst

    :Mode:      All modes
    :Menu:      :menuselection:`Sidebar --> View --> Quad View`

-.. _bpy.types.RegionView3D.lock_rotation:

 Lock Rotation
-   When disabled, makes it possible to orbit in the orthographic views as well (turning them into perspective views instead).
+   Prevent changes to the orientation and perspective of the 3D Viewport.

 .. _bpy.types.RegionView3D.show_sync_view: